Pluralsight vs Udemy vs Zero To Mastery: Comparison Guide

 This could be for a few reasons:

-Unfortunately, Pluralsight doesn’t have any training around getting hired and passing the tech interview, although they do have a few blog posts around various job adjacent topics for different roles:
+Unfortunately, Pluralsight doesn’t have any training around getting hired and passing the tech interview, although they do have a few blog posts around various job-related topics for different roles:

-However, they do offer a feature that’s not strictly designed at helping you get hired as such - although it may help.
+However, they do offer a feature that’s not strictly designed to help you get hired as such (although it may help).

 It’s nothing to do with tech interviews or anything like that.
 It's a way to track certifications in your industry:

-CompTIA+ is a cyber security one, while Amazon has their own AWS practitioner exams, etc.
+CompTIA+ is a cybersecurity one, while Amazon has its own AWS practitioner exams, etc.

 Either way, it's a great idea!